johannesboyne/ajt/README.md

 code= value2
 ```

-That it, simple and intuitiv!
+That's it, simple and intuitiv!

 ## Documentation